Written by Liam and Aoife!

 ‘Liam?
 What’s that noise?’

 ‘Ah..’
-My mind flipped through the day ahead of us.
-All we had to do was complete the third and final Story Challenge by Midnight tonight then Dad would get his memories and stories back.
+My mind thought through the day ahead of us.
+All we had to do was complete the third and final Story Challenge by Midnight tonight.
+Dad would get his memories and stories back.
 He’d be back to normal before mam got home hopefully.

 ‘Perfect.
 French toast is perfect Mam.
-Oh, sorry, the phone battery is about to -’
+Sorry!
+The phone battery is about to -’

 ‘Liam!’
 Aoife stood in her bedroom doorway waving a piece of old parchment. ‘ The final challenge!’